 Home > Lifestyle > EnviroHealth > News Updated 28 March 2013 Cold cities less sustainable Living in colder climates in the US is more energy demanding than living in warmer climates.
 0 Pin It iStock Related Earth is warmer today, say scientists Allergic children may tolerate warm milk Don't overheat in high temperatures Start A Health24 blog » Follow Health24 on Facebook » Test Are you envirohealth savvy? » Ask EnviroHealth Expert » Ecoroofs and Living Walls Us and Them Living in colder climates in the US is more energy demanding than living in warmer climates.
 This is according to Dr Michael Sivak at the University of Michigan, who has published new research in IOP Publishing's journal Environmental Research Letters.
 Dr Sivak has calculated that climate control in the coldest large metropolitan area in the country – Minneapolis – is about three-and-a-half times more energy demanding than in the warmest large metropolitan area – Miami.
 Dr Sivak calculated this difference in energy demand using three parameters: the number of heating or cooling degree days in each area; the efficiencies of heating and cooling appliances; and the efficiencies of power-generating plants.
 Not included in the analysis were the energy used to extract fuels from the ground, the losses during energy transmission, and energy costs.
 "It has been taken for a fact that living in the warm regions of the US is less sustainable than living in the cold regions, based partly on the perceived energy needs for climate control; however, the present findings suggest a re-examination of the relative sustainability of living in warm versus cold climates."
 Warm versus cold climatesHeating degree days (HDDs) and cooling degree days (CDDs) are climatological measures that are designed to reflect the demand for energy needed to heat or cool a building.
 They are calculated by comparing the mean daily outdoor temperature with 18°C. A day with a mean temperature of 10°C would have 8 HDDs and no CDDs, as the temperature is 8°C below 18°C. Analogously, a day with a mean temperature of 23°C would have 5 CDDs and no HDDs.
 Based on a previous study, Dr Sivak showed that Minneapolis has 4376 heating degree days a year compared to 2423 cooling degree days in Miami.
 In the study, Dr Sivak used a single measure for the efficiency of heating and cooling appliances, as most are currently rated using different measures so they cannot be directly compared.
 His calculations showed that a typical air conditioner is about four times more energy efficient than a typical furnace.
 "In simple terms, it takes less energy to cool a room down by one degree than it does to heat it up by one degree," said Dr Sivak.
 More energy demanding, less sustainable Grouping together climatology, the efficiency of heating and cooling appliances, and the efficiency of power-generating plants, Dr Sivak showed that Minneapolis was substantially more energy demanding than Miami.
 "In the US, the energy consumption for air conditioning is of general concern but the required energy to heat is often taken for granted.
 Focus should also be turned to the opposite end of the scale – living in cold climates such as in Minneapolis, Milwaukee, Rochester, Buffalo and Chicago is more energy demanding, and therefore less sustainable from this point of view, than living in warm climates such as in Miami, Phoenix, Tampa, Orlando and Las Vegas," Dr Sivak concluded.
-EurekAlert More in Lifestyle Climbers to bring down trash from Everest More: EnviroHealthNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
+EurekAlert More in Lifestyle African Americans exposed to more air pollution More: EnviroHealthNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-Other news Lifestyle How to survive load shedding Natural How to cure insomnia naturally Medical Global warming could push malaria to higher areas Fitness No preferred treatment for neck pain Lifestyle FDA approves new testosterone drug Medical US fears for patents on next-generation drugs in India From our sponsors Momentum Health OatWell Dual Cross Is being overweight or obese dangerous?
+Other news Mental health Casual marijuana use linked to changes in brain Medical Thyroid-related diseases may vary by race Diet and nutrition Obese women have higher risk of losing their baby Mental health Brain scans can spot potential for coma recovery Medical FDA approves new type 2 diabetes drug Medical Goat genetically modified to produce medicinal milk From our sponsors Momentum Health OatWell Dual Cross Is being overweight or obese dangerous?
 Tips to keep your immunity strong this winter Smile your way to better health Live healthier Strenghten your immunity » Keep your immunity strong Immune system boosters Boost your family's immunity 5 immune boosters in your kitchen You don’t need a handful of vitamins and supplements to keep your body healthy, check out these five immune boosting foods you probably already have in your kitchen.
 Laugh a little » Eat yourself happy Laugh more and live longer Laughing yoga the best medicine The healing power of laughter A good chuckle doesn't only make you feel happy for a moment, it's beneficial to your health too.